-ETH Zurich; EMBL-EBI; Siemens Medical Solutions; Siemens; Siemens Medical Solutions, USA Inc.; Siemens Medical Solutions USA, Inc.
+ETH Zurich; EMBL-EBI; Siemens Medical Solutions; America Family Insurance; Siemens Medical Solutions, USA Inc.; Siemens Medical Solutions USA, Inc.

 Workshop: From statistical genetics to predictive models in personalized medicine

 7:30am – 8:00pm Friday, December 16, 2011